mjsflames/c01w24-project-RxValidators/deliverable3/Tasks Assigned.md

 # Joe:
-- Create the Authentication and User creation for the login system
+- Create the Authentication and User creation for the login system for Admin, Prescriber, and Patient
 - Conduct tests for the login

 # Renat: